Cirkit Designer Logo

 Common Issues and Solutions

-• Recalibrate the accelerometer, compass, and radio.
+• Recalibrate the accelerometer, gyroscope, and compass.

 • Check for loose connections or excessive vibrations.